Dlstark/Mortality_Rates/README.md

 ## **Challenges:**
 - The first challenge I across was how i wanted to break down my data and my plan of attack for EDA.
-I had 6 worksheets in a workbook si wanted to break thos down to 6 seperate CSV files to make digesting the data easier to accomplish.
+I had 6 worksheets in a workbook si wanted to break those down to 6 separate CSV files to make digesting the data easier to accomplish.
 - After they were CSVs i had to come up with a plan of attack on how to make the columns and rows line up.
 Some CSVs had the county and state in the